GoogleContainerTools/kpt-functions-catalog/examples/apply-setters-simple/README.md

 ### Function invocation

-Invoke the function by running the following commands:
+Invoke the function by running the following command:

 ```shell
 $ kpt fn render apply-setters-simple